 The Animal Control Bylaw contains many provisions to support a community where pets, their owners and neighbors live in unison.

-• All cats and dogs over four months old must be licensed.
+• All cats and dogs over six months old must be licensed.

 • Licensed cats and dogs must wear a collar to which is attached a valid license tag or have embedded microchip identification.

 • Pet owners are encouraged to have their pet both display a license tag and have embedded microchip identification as each provides a unique advantage – the license tag provides a visible display of ownership while the microchip provides identification if the license tag is lost.

 • Failure to license a cat or dog will result in a fine.
 All fines for other offences are listed in the Bylaw.

 • Cats and dogs are not permitted to be at-large.
 When outside of the owner’s property, pets must be on a leash.

 • If a pet defecated on any property other than the owner’s, the pet owner must remove the defecation immediately.